Editorial Review

 Immune Cell Recruitment and Activation

-Beyond direct killing, LL-37 functions as an immune alarm signal.
-It acts as a chemoattractant for neutrophils, monocytes, and T cells, recruiting immune reinforcements to sites of infection.
-It activates the FPRL1 receptor on immune cells, triggering intracellular signaling cascades that enhance phagocytosis, cytokine production, and antigen presentation.
-Research in Journal of Immunology demonstrates that LL-37 bridges innate and adaptive immunity by promoting dendritic cell maturation and enhancing antigen-specific T-cell responses.
+LL-37 also activates the FPRL1 receptor on immune cells.
+This triggers signaling cascades that enhance phagocytosis (pathogen engulfing), cytokine production, and antigen presentation.
+Research in Journal of Immunology shows that LL-37 bridges innate and adaptive immunity by promoting dendritic cell maturation and boosting antigen-specific T-cell responses.

 Anti-Endotoxin Activity